RustWorks/bevy_pen_tool/README.md

 ## Setup
 Clone the repo, copy and paste the crate called "bevy_pen_tool_plugin" from the "crates" folder in the repo to the directory for your project, and add "bevy_pen_tool_plugin" as a local dependency in Cargo.toml.
+The assets are currently in the wrong directory; they soon will be located in the bevy_pen_tool_plugin.
 Refer to main.rs and Cargo.toml for futher details.

 ## How to
 A typical sequence of actions using the plugin would be as follows: